 “Our classification of our sulfuric acid plants provides a good example of how we assess technologies.
-If a plant produces acid using by-products from a smelter, this is clearly an EGS technology as it is used for pollution management; but in the case of sulfur-burning based acid production, we define the plant as ‘maybe EGS’,” says Kojo.
+If a plant produces acid using by-products from a smelter, it is clearly an EGS technology as it is used for pollution management; but in the case of sulfur-burning based acid production, we define the plant as ‘maybe EGS’,” says Kojo.

 “Orders cannot be classified as EGS orders if the technologies do not include the latest favorable acid production technologies.
 Such technologies include Outotec’s improved HEROS heat recovery systems, and our LUREC technology, which allows the treatment of gas containing higher levels of sulfur dioxide (SO2), and enables better SO2 recovery rates than conventional technology.”

 Environmental goods and services in Outotec's order intake

 “To verify our handprint in practical terms, we also calculate the emissions avoided through the use of Outotec technologies, and the ecological footprint of our own operations and supply chain,” adds Kojo.
 “We have calculated the carbon dioxide (CO2) emissions from the use of seven significant Outotec technologies, combined this information with production data, and then compared it with emissions from other corresponding technologies on the market.”

 Based on these calculations, the CO2 emissions avoided through the use of the seven Outotec technologies during 2017 amounted to 6.2 million tonnes of CO2 equivalent (CO2-e) emissions avoided.
 This figure and the calculation method have been assured by a third-party auditor.